Thermoplastic elastomer: Applications

 TPEs are used where conventional elastomers cannot provide the range of physical properties needed in the product.
 These materials find large application in the automotive sector and in household appliances sector.
 For instance, copolyester TPEs are used in snowmobile tracks where stiffness and abrasion resistance are at a premium.
 Thermoplastic olefins (TPO) are increasingly used as a roofing material.
 TPEs are also widely used for catheters where nylon block copolymers offer a range of softness ideal for patients.
 Thermoplastic silicone and olefin blends are used for extrusion of glass run and dynamic weatherstripping car profiles.
 Styrene block copolymers are used in shoe soles for their ease of processing, and widely as adhesives.

 Owing to their unrivaled abilities in two-component injection molding to various thermoplastic substrates, engineered TPS materials also cover a broad range of technical applications ranging from automotive market to consumer and medical products.
 Examples of those are soft grip surfaces, design elements, back-lit switches and surfaces, as well as sealings, gaskets, or damping elements.
 TPE is commonly used to make suspension bushings for automotive performance applications because of its greater resistance to deformation when compared to regular rubber bushings.
-Thermoplastics have experienced growth in the heating, ventilation, and air conditioning (HVAC) industry due to the function, cost effectiveness and adaptability to modify plastic resins into a variety of covers, fans and housings.
+The latest technologies can now be applied to car floor mats, dashboard components, bumpers, interior soft touch surfaces, and air deflectors.Thermoplastics have experienced growth in the heating, ventilation, and air conditioning (HVAC) industry due to the function, cost effectiveness and adaptability to modify plastic resins into a variety of covers, fans and housings.